Spring Spaghetti Carbonara with Bacon

 Be sure to reserve around 3/4 cup of the pasta water as it’s crucial to making the sauce for this carbonara the right consistency.

 I used 1/4 cup of the hot reserved pasta water to temper the egg-cheese mixture before tossing it in with the spaghetti.
 Make sure that you do this off the heat to prevent over cooking the eggs, and you should have no trouble at all!

 As I mentioned, the eggs do cook gently when the hot pasta water is added and even more when it’s tossed with the hot pasta.
 It’s also a good idea to use pasteurized eggs to be safe.

 The spaghetti may be substituted with your favorite pasta, and this recipe works very well with gluten-free pasta.
-If you’re looking for a great brand, check out my Shop Page for my favorite.

 The bacon may be substituted for pancetta, guanciale or crispy prosciutto.

 I understand that there’s an additional 10 minutes of work involved in prepping fava beans, so it’s best to do that ahead to make this meal go very quickly.
 If you’d rather not include fava beans, peas are a perfect substitute.

 Spring Spaghetti Carbonara with Bacon is classic spaghetti carbonara with all of the goodness of spring.
 It really doesn’t get better than this!